lavollmer/codewars-solutions-lauradev/8kyu/l1-set-alarm-solution.md

 Create a return statement that includes the only logical TRUE statement based on the question.
 Because you only return this, than everything else will return FALSE.

+## Key Learnings

+There were a couple ways to solve this problem.
+Another way would be to use an arrow function with a single expression and no return statement.

+Example:
+`const alarm = (employed, vacation) => !vacation && employed;`

+The above is considered an arrow function with implicit return.
+This means that the arrow function has two parameters in the body of the code, an arrow, then the expression to return.
+The code will automatically return the outcome without a return statement.
+Arrow functions are usually assigned to the variable `const` in order for developers to predict its outcome, prevents mutations and reassignment accidentals.